How to File an Assumed Name (DBA) in Montana

 If mailing, send the form to:

 P.O.
 Box 202801

 Helena, MT 59620-2801

-Additionally, an Assumed Name can only use entity designators (such as corporation, LLC, etc) if the business is organized as that entity.
-For example, a sole proprietorship can’t use LLC in it’s Assumed Name.
+Additionally, an Assumed Name can only use the business entity suffix (such as corporation, LLC, LLP, LP, etc.) if the business is organized as that entity.
+For example, a sole proprietorship can’t use LLC in its Assumed Name.

-While registering your Trade Name will keep someone else from registering the exact same name in Montana, it does very little from someone else operating a business under that name in other states.
+While registering your Trade Name will keep someone else from registering the exact same name in Montana, it does very little to stop someone else from operating a business under that name in other states.